 ||your new swapfile|

 If you are using your own bigger swapfile then read the documentation on swapon/swapoff to ensure it gets used.
-And you should ensure the USB connectors can’t be disturbed, else your RPi will probably crash horribly.
+You should ensure the USB connectors can’t be disturbed, else your RPi will probably hang/crash.

 Controlling your package manger/stock TeX Live

 Most Linuxes have Tex Live already available as packages within the distribution.
 For example: whichever Raspbian you are using.
 This will be an older version of Tex Live than is on this year’s DVD/repository; so you want to suppress it: a) so you don’t run the wrong binary/script b) saves space.

 You should ensure that the stock TeX LIve packages aren’t installed when you install the DVD.
 Then you suppress the package manager from installing them in the future.